MiczFlor/RPi-Jukebox-RFID/documentation/builders/installation.md

 * [Pre-Release](#pre-release)
 * [Development](#development)

-After successful installation, continue with [configuring your Phoniebox](configuration.md).
+After a successful installation, [configure your Phoniebox](configuration.md).

 > [!TIP]
-> Depending on your hardware, this installation might last around 60 minutes (usually it's faster).
-It updates OS packages, installs Phoniebox dependencies and registers settings.
+> Depending on your hardware, this installation might last around 60 minutes (usually it's faster, 20-30 min).
+It updates OS packages, installs Phoniebox dependencies and applies settings.
 Be patient and don't let your computer go to sleep.
 It might disconnect your SSH connection causing the interruption of the installation process.
 Consider starting the installation in a terminal multiplexer like 'screen' or 'tmux' to avoid this.

 ### Stable Release
-This will install the latest **stable release** from the branch *future3/main*.
+This will install the latest **stable release** from the *future3/main* branch.

 ```bash
 cd; bash <(wget -qO- https://raw.githubusercontent.com/MiczFlor/RPi-Jukebox-RFID/future3/main/installation/install-jukebox.sh)
 ```

 ### Pre-Release
-This will install the latest **pre-release** from the branch *future3/develop*.
+This will install the latest **pre-release** from the *future3/develop* branch.

 ```bash
 cd; GIT_BRANCH='future3/develop' bash <(wget -qO- https://raw.githubusercontent.com/MiczFlor/RPi-Jukebox-RFID/future3/develop/installation/install-jukebox.sh)
 ```

 ### Development
-To install directly from a specific branch and/or a fork repository specify the variables like this.
-Make sure you also update the URL accordingly to the branch and repository used.
+You can also install a specific branch and/or a fork repository.
+Update the variables to refer to your desired location.
+(The URL must not necessarily be updated, unless you have actually updated the file being downloaded.)

 > [!IMPORTANT]
->A fork repository must be named '*RPi-Jukebox-RFID*' like the official repository
+> A fork repository must be named '*RPi-Jukebox-RFID*' like the official repository

 ```bash
 cd; GIT_USER='MiczFlor' GIT_BRANCH='future3/develop' bash <(wget -qO- https://raw.githubusercontent.com/MiczFlor/RPi-Jukebox-RFID/future3/develop/installation/install-jukebox.sh)
 ```

 > [!NOTE]
-> Installation of the official repositories release branches ([Stable Release](#stable-release) and [Pre-Release](#pre-release)) will deploy a prebuilt bundle of the Web App.
+> The Installation of the official repository's release branches ([Stable Release](#stable-release) and [Pre-Release](#pre-release)) will deploy a pre-built bundle of the Web App.
-> If you install another branch or from a fork repository the Web App needs to be build locally.
+> If you install another branch or from a fork repository, the Web App needs to be built locally.
 This is part of the installation process.
 See the the developers [Web App](../developers/webapp.md) documentation for further details.

 ### Logs
-If you suspect an error you can monitor the installation process with
+To follow the installation closely, use this command in another terminal.

 ```bash
 cd; tail -f INSTALL-<fullname>.log